Fullyverified/Fullyverified/README.md

-- 👋 Hi, I’m @Fullyverified
+- 👋 Hi, I’m @Fullyverified (Harry)
 - 👀 I’m interested in software and hardware.
                 - as well as flightsims, audiophile gear.
+                - I'm building a path tracer as a personal project.
 - 🌱 I’m currently studying Computer Science at Flinders University.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...